isaacs/ttlcache/README.md

   call.
 * `updateAgeOnGet` Should the age of an item be updated when it is retrieved?
 Defaults to `false`.
 Overridable on the `get()` method.
+* `checkAgeOnGet` Check the TTL whenever an item is retrieved with `get()`.
+If the item is past its ttl, but the timer has not yet fired, then delete it and return undefined.
+By default, the cache will return a value if it has one, even if it is technically beyond its TTL.
 * `noUpdateTTL` Should setting a new value for an existing key leave the TTL unchanged?
 Defaults to `false`.
 Overridable on the `set()` method.
   (Note that TTL is _always_ updated if the item is expired, since that is